anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

 On Saturday I did a lot of work on our atomic swaps, so hopefully I can use the information I learned from the SOL->SOL swaps, to our custom SOL->something and something->SOL in the future.

 I think the backend is coming together to hopefully provide us with something that works well.

+<h4>4/18/22</h4>

+Today we worked on getting our atmoic swaps working.
+After collecting the data this weekend, I identified several pairs that potentially will yield us a profit.
+We also learned, that due to slippage issues, almost all of the successful trades that went through were from either Raydium or Orca.
+This wasn't necessarily a surprise to us, as their SDK's were the best (although that really isn't saying much because all these SDK's have been quite bad).

+We also spoke with Laren, and told him some of the thing we had discovered this weekend, and why we were doing the thigns we were doing.

+Currently we are stuck on a really stupid error, basically our for loop keeps going out of bounds.
+We can't quite figure out why, as there should be litterally zero reasons this should happen, but hopefully we can get it resolved soon.